 This group is led by Jennifer Campbell who is a freelance writer.
 Lucy Keen, communications manager at Worldwide Cancer Research, is the first member of our steering group.
 Lucy liaises with Jennifer on suitable topics and content for the upcoming events.

-If there's a topic you'd like to discuss or if you'd be interested in speaking at a future event or joining the steering group, please contact Harriet Smith.
+If there’s a topic you’d like to discuss or if you’d be interested in speaking at a future event or joining the steering group, please contact Vanessa Weddell.

-If you'd like to be one of the first to hear about these events, please contact Robyn Lewes to be added to the mailing list.
+If you’d like to be one of the first to hear about these events, please contact Sarah Cutress to be added to the mailing list.